-Any owner who is not in full compliance with this ordinance or who otherwise violates any provision of this ordinance or of the rules and regulations issued hereunder shall be in addition to the payment of the prescribed licensing fee subject to a fine of not less than $200 and not more than $1,000 for each offense.
+Any owner who is not in full compliance with this section or who otherwise violates any provision of this section or of the rules and regulations issued hereunder shall be in addition to the payment of the prescribed licensing fee subject to a fine of not less than $200 and not more than $1,000 for each offense.
 Every day that a violation continues shall constitute a separate and distinct offense.
 Fines assessed under this section shall be recoverable from the owner and shall be a lien on the property and all such legal fees associated with any reasonable cost recoverable from the owner as well.

-Nothing in this section is intended to nor shall be read to conflict or prevent the Borough of Matawan from taking action against owners of buildings or structures found to be unfit for human habitation or are unsafe structures as provided in applicable provision of the Code of the Borough of Matawan, including but not limited to provisions of the State or Borough Building or Property Maintenance Codes.
+Nothing in this section is intended to nor shall be read to conflict or prevent the Borough of Matawan from taking action against owners of building or structures found to be unfit for human habitation or are unsafe structures as provided in applicable provision of the Code of the Borough of Matawan, including but not limited to provisions of the State or Borough Building or Property Maintenance codes.
 Further, any action taken under any such code provision other than the demolition of a structure shall relieve an owner from its obligations under this section.

 [1971 Code § 19-14.1; Ord.
 No. 13-04]

 All properties, buildings, and structures of residential properties shall be subject to the following regulations: